Official Pixel Bud earbud tips coming to Google Store - 9to5Google

 - Width: 0.54 inches

-We’re not sure if or when these foam earbud tips will officially be able to purchase, but at least you’ll have the option of fully compatible, comfortable options for your Google Pixel Buds very soon.
+We’re not sure just when these foam earbud tips will officially be available to purchase, but at least you’ll have the option of fully compatible, comfortable options for your Google Pixel Buds very soon.

 More on Google Pixel Buds: